 Check the provider on AZ CareCheck.
 Search by the operator’s name and the address.
 Read every inspection finding, not just the most recent one.

 File a public records request with Arizona DHS for the full inspection file if CareCheck shows anything concerning or if the provider is relatively new.
-The online database lags real inspections by 60 to 90 days.
+The online database can lag behind the actual inspections, so the file may not show the most recent findings.

 Talk to your kid.
 Not a formal interview.
 A normal conversation about their day.
 Behavioral regression, new fears around specific places, or sudden refusal to go to daycare are the signals that show up first, usually long before a complaint gets filed.